Kabinet98/GitCloneFlash/README.md

 TypeScript-Game, https://github.com/GuidovdRiet/typescript-game.git

+And the Data folder above is just a folder including some CSV files that contain  projects for test purposes (All projects are not 100% typeScript)

 ## Installation and Execution

 You need to install [python](https://www.python.org/downloads/) to execute this script and you need to follow all installation instructions of [FamixTypeScriptImporter](https://github.com/Arezoo-Nasr/FamixTypeScriptImporter).